JayMwakideu/Mobile_Spyware/README.md

 <!-- PROJECT LOGO -->
 <br />
 <p align="center">
-  <h3 align="center">Mobile Spyware</h3>
+  <h1 align="center">Mobile Spyware</h1>
 </p>
 Mobile SpyWare is an educational tool designed for the command and control of Android devices via a web GUI, leveraging Metasploit and ADB.

 ## About The Project
-Mobile Spy Ware utilizes Docker containers to simulate a Kali Linux environment with the Metasploit framework.
+Mobile SpyWare utilizes Docker containers to simulate a Kali Linux environment with the Metasploit framework.
 It communicates with Metasploit via RPC calls and interacts with Android devices using ADB over LAN.

 Disclaimer: This software is strictly for educational purposes.
 Using it for spying on real devices is illegal.
 Use at your own risk.